-This Security Target Lite [ST_Lite] is for a microcontroller (MCU) device with security features.
+This Security Target Lite (ST-Lite) is conformant to the Protection Profile PP/9806, it is for a microcontroller (MCU) device with security features.
 The device is a member of a family of single chip MCU devices which are intended for use within Smartcard products.
 The family codename is AVR ASL4 and the 'parent' device of the family, from which other family members will be derived, is the AT90SC19264RC.